how to pop the question

 Hide The Ring Box Well

 Two words – Box Sock.
 You don’t want her bumping up against your pant pocket or jacket to realize you have a bulky box in there.
 Instead, keep it a surprise and snag yourself a pair of Box Sock – the pocket sock that hides your engagement ring box (thin ring box included).

 Throw Out Unoriginal Clichés

 To be blunt, automatically rule out proposals via jumbotrons, fortune cookies, and over a “nice” dinner.
-If you are unsure on how to propose to your girlfriend, don’t settle because you would rather down play it than risk something going wrong.
+If you are unsure of how to propose to your girlfriend, don’t settle because you would rather downplay it than risk something going wrong.
 With a little thought and planning, you can go beyond cliché ideas.
 If you get stuck, consult her friends, sisters, mom, or brainstorm ideas with a Yes Girls Consultant to keep it a complete surprise.

 Poor Planning = Poor Execution

 Don’t wait until the week before to start brainstorming your marriage proposal idea.
 Yes, this can be done (we’ve done it) but it takes away from the extra details you COULD have included had you allotted yourself time to plan and prepare.
 If you don’t have a plan in place and decide to wing it, chances are you will be flustered.
 More so, it WILL show you decided not to put in the time or effort.
 You only do this once so we promise it’s worth planning.

 Don’t Make It All About You